aimee-team/AimeeServer/README.md

 Repository to house code for the server for the MyAimee mobile application, that provides logic for its backend processes using Node.js.

+## Runtime
+[PM2](https://pm2.io/) is used to keep the Node app running as a background daemon on the server.
+Documentation for the different commands and tools to monitor, start, and manage these processes can be found at [https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/).

 ## API Documentation
 The following is documentation for the different API routes that can be called and their necessary information.
 The routes can be appended to the server url, which is
 [`http://ec2-54-156-106-7.compute-1.amazonaws.com:5000`](http://ec2-54-156-106-7.compute-1.amazonaws.com:5000).
 The *application/x-www-form-urlencoded* content type